 The roots of the mulga tree are home to the tjala sugar ants.
 They use the roots for protection.
 The female has a sac full of sweet liquid.
 The male workers will inject pollen into the sac.
 The Anangu women milk the ants by pricking them with a mulga needle.
 Women will dig into the nest and extract only half the only during replenishment stage.

 The Anangu men don’t understand about work, money or taxes.
 Each day they built their homes and looked for food.

 The United Nations determined that the Anangu are the world’s first environmentalists.
 This UNESCO distinction was for culture as well as protection of the cave paintings stories.
 The organization further distinguished the Anangu people as a living culture meaning that it hasn’t been polluted by other cultures.
 There are 300 Anangu at Uluru.

 The Anangu don’t have a long list of numbers.
 It goes like this: 1,2,3, many.
-When going into battle, they would size up enemy and decide that they had more.
+When going into battle, they would size up the enemy and decide if they had more.
 It was more qualitative than quantitative.

 There was a cave dedicated to the women where they taught cooking skills.
 The grinding stone was passed on to the oldest daughter.

 The initiation ceremony of bush boys involves cutting and burning.
 The main punishment for any one man is a spear in the thigh but must be followed with being nursed back to health in order to have learned.
 Today it is outlawed, but it still happens in remote places.

 The story of the rainbow serpent is common to all indigenous people and is the first one ever told to children.
 There is not a word for “why”?
 Children are told stories that get more complex as they grow.
 I guess that it is on a need-to-know basis.

 Anangu are semi-nomadic which means that they move around in a general area.
 They allow the land to regenerate and burn off the land as they leave in the winter.